zoezheng04/RISC-V-CPU/statements/zoe.md

 <img width="277" alt="Screenshot 2023-12-15 at 5 12 38 PM" src="https://github.com/zoezheng04/Team-8/assets/137006967/eba72882-bb33-439a-81c8-d29e47890b7f">

-Once the direct mapped cache design is verified, I proceeded to work with my teammate Gurjan to implement it to the top file for the pipelined RISC-V Design, I provided him with the expected behaviour of the cache from a top level view.
+Once the direct mapped cache design was verified, I proceeded to work with my teammate Gurjan to implement it to the top file for the pipelined RISC-V Design, I provided him with the expected behaviour of the cache from a top level view.

 ### Two Way Set Associative Cache
 Upon completing the direct mapped cache and a verified version of the pipelined RISC-V with data memory cache, recognizing the limitations of the direct-mapped cache, I moved on to develop a more sophisticated two way set associative cache.
 The two way set associative cache is designed to optimize memory access by providing a compromise between the simplicity of a direct-mapped cache and the flexibility of a fully associative cache.
 This cache design reduces conflicts by allowing multiple lines in a set, improving overall cache performance.